RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

 #### Hint and Guidelines

-Read the input data, and you can use **`toLowerCase()`**.
-The function will make all letters lowercase.
-As you can see from the table in the condition, you can convert **between meters and some other unit**.
-Then, first calculate the number for converting in meters.
-This will require to do a set of checks to define the input unit.
+Read the input data.
+We can use the **`toLowerCase()`** function, which will make all letters lowercase.
+As we can see from the table in the condition, we can convert **between meters and some other unit**.
+Then, first calculate the result from converting the input number in meters, doing a set of checks to define the input unit.
 Then calculate the output unit.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td>Keep in mind that in Java, you cannot use operator <strong><code>==</code></strong> for string comparison.
 For this purpose, you may use the built-in functions.</td>